Lithuania and the Russian invasion of Ukraine

-On February 24, 2022, the Lithuanian authorities declared a state of emergency in the country due to the Russian invasion of Ukraine.
+On 24 February 2022, the Lithuanian authorities declared a state of emergency in the country due to the Russian invasion of Ukraine.
 Lithuanian President Gitanas Nauseda said that he condemned the aggression of the Russian Federation against Ukraine, and also said that after Russia started a war against Ukraine, NATO should clearly state that Russia is a serious threat to Euro-Atlantic security.

 Background

-The day before the invasion, on February 23, a meeting was held in Kyiv between the presidents of Lithuania, Poland and Ukraine as part of the Lublin Triangle.
+The day before the invasion, on 23 February, a meeting was held in Kyiv between the presidents of Lithuania, Poland and Ukraine as part of the Lublin Triangle.
 The President of Lithuania, Gitanas Nauseda, expressed support for Ukraine from the Lithuanian side, saying that Ukraine will not be left alone with the threat.

 During the Russian invasion of Ukraine (2022)

-During the Russian invasion of Ukraine, on February 24, 2022, a state of emergency was declared in Lithuania.
+During the Russian invasion of Ukraine, on 24 February 2022, a state of emergency was declared in Lithuania.
 On the same day, Nauseda recorded an appeal to the citizens of the Russian Federation:I appeal to all the people of Russia.

 Your leaders have unilaterally decided to attack a neighboring country.
 To a country that has close historical and cultural ties with Russia.
 The people you call your brothers and sisters.

 Nobody wants this war.
 Neither Russians, nor Ukrainians, nor the rest of the world.

 It's not too late to stop this crime.
 It is not too late to prevent the death of thousands of innocent people.
 You can still avoid senseless casualties on both sides of the front.

 In a song well known to all of us, it is said that the soldiers died in that war, so that the people of the whole earth could sleep peacefully at night.
 But now your country is starting a new war, the consequences of which are unknown to anyone.
 Do Russians want wars?
 I want to believe not.

 Do not be silent!
 Don't close your eyes to injustice!
-Be bold and decisive!On February 24, Defense Minister Arvydas Anušauskas announced that, following the example of other NATO countries, Lithuania evacuated 40 of its military instructors from Ukraine who were training the Ukrainian military to use Stinger man-portable air defense systems from the batch transferred to Ukraine on February 13.
-On February 25, rallies in support of Ukraine were held in many large cities of Lithuania under the general title “Freedom Shines”.
+Be bold and decisive!On 24 February Defense Minister Arvydas Anušauskas announced that, following the example of other NATO countries, Lithuania evacuated 40 of its military instructors from Ukraine who were training the Ukrainian military to use Stinger man-portable air defense systems from the batch transferred to Ukraine on 13 February.
+On 25 February rallies in support of Ukraine were held in many large cities of Lithuania under the general title “Freedom Shines”.
 People walked along the main streets of Vilnius, gathered near the Seimas and in the square to them.
 Boris Nemtsov at the Russian embassy.